 The Science is Elementary curriculum has been developed in-house by experienced science educators to reflect the organization’s pedagogical philosophy.

-Our curriculum follows California state standards as well as the recently releases Next Generation Science Standards formulated by the National Research Council.
+Our curriculum follows the Next Generation Science Standards formulated by the National Research Council.

 - Guided Lesson Plan